 Binghamton, New York

-Long regarded as one of the top online colleges for working adults in the SUNY system, SUNY Broome Community College is also one of the best sources of online degrees for moms, thanks in part to its Family Empowerment Program.
-Through this program, single parents can access academic support as well as wellness resources and a social network of like-minded students.
+Long regarded as one of the top colleges for adults in the SUNY system, SUNY Broome Community College is also one of the best sources of online degrees for single parents, thanks, in part, to its Family Empowerment Program.
+Through this program, single parents can access academic support, wellness resources, and a social network of like-minded students.
 The program may even pay for childcare for qualified students.
-Moreover, the school also offers some of the best online degrees for stay at home moms, including:
+Moreover, the school also offers some of the leading online degrees for stay-at-home moms, including:

-- Online Associate of Science (AS) in Business Information Management
+- Online Associate Degree of Science (AS) in Business Information Management

 - Online Associate of Applied Science (AAS) in Computer Security & Forensics